atanunq/viuer/README.md

 fn main() {
     let conf = Config {
+        // set offset
         x: 20,
         y: 4,
+        // set dimensions
         width: Some(80),
         height: Some(25),
         ..Default::default()
     };

+    // starting from row 4 and column 20,
+    // display `img.jpg` with dimensions 80x25 (in terminal cells)
-    print_from_file("img.jpg", &conf).expect("Image printing failed.");
+    // note that the actual resolution in the terminal will be 80x50 print_from_file("img.jpg", &conf).expect("Image printing failed.");
 }
 ```